 Why You Need To Take Precautions

-There are about 2.5 million burglaries a year in the U.S. and 66% of those are home break-ins.
+There are about 2.5 million burglaries a year in the U.S. and 66% of those are home break-ins, according to data from the FBI.
 So it is important to be vigilant even when you’re not around.

 Common Mistakes People Make When They Leave for Vacation

-- Forget to secure all the windows and doors.
-This is easy to do if you have a large house.
-Making sure every potential entry point is closed can feel time-consuming and a bit bothersome.
+- Forget to secure all the windows and doors: This is easy to do if you have a large house.
+Making sure that every potential entry point is closed can feel time-consuming and a bit bothersome.
 But remember, it only takes one opening for an intruder to get in.

-- Ignore potential water issues.
-Since pipe leakages aren’t the most common problem when people go on vacation, many homeowners don’t think water issues would ever be a real concern.
-But unfortunately floods have occured.
+- Ignore potential water issues: Since pipe leakages aren’t the most common problem when people go on vacation, many homeowners don’t think water issues would ever be a real concern.
+But unfortunately floods have occurred.
 Better to be safe than sorry.

 With so many things to worry about, it’s really easy to forget some key checkpoints on the way out the house.
 So let’s get into everything you should do to avoid all of these common mistakes.